Understanding Transformer

 Conclusion

-We have went through the common notations used in transformer, and used specific example to go through “one training phase” of Transformer Architecture.
+We have gone through the common notations used in transformer, and used specific example to go through “one training phase” of Transformer Architecture.
 Finally we saw how shape changes in actual code (why all those reshape and transpose are used).
 Hope this post helps you gain insight and intuition of the bigger picture.